InterWorks-Public/Date-Engineering-Documentation-Guide/02_High_Level_Overview/Business_Context_and_Objectives.md

 related business questions that the customer would like to address – include those here as well.*

-# Business Success Criteria

-*Describe the criteria for a successful or useful outcome to the project from the business point of view.
-This might be quite specific and able to be measured objectively, for example, create a report that shows trends of leakage.
-Otherwise it may be more subjective – create a data set for self-service to help us do X. Who will be evaluating the end results?*

 # Inventory of Resources

-*List the resources available to the project, including personnel (business experts, data experts, technical support, data mining experts), data (fixed extracts, access to live, warehoused, or operational data), computing resources (hardware platforms), and software (data mining tools, other relevant software).*
+*List the resources available to the project, including personnel (business experts, data experts, technical support, computing resources (hardware platforms), and software*

 ## Personnel